-Before you start to consider the emotional repercussions, you have to be aware that there is a tumultuous amount of forms to fill out.
+Before considering the emotional repercussions, you have to be aware that there are many forms to fill out.

-You will have to apply for visa status, but also so make sure that you have the finances at your disposal so you can pay the fees.
-Migrating to another country can be a legal minefield if you don’t know where to begin, but there are migration agent services out there that can give you the professional help that you need.
+You will have to apply for visa status and make sure you have the finances to pay the fees.
+Migrating to another country can be a legal minefield if you need help knowing where to begin, but there are migration agent services that can give you the professional help you need.

 Helping Your Children

-When you start to teach your child about the world you are trying to pique their interest in what is out there.
+When you start to teach your child about the world, you are trying to pique their interest in what is out there.
 But there will be times when our children need home comforts.
-Uprooting your children and taking them to another country is going to be one of the most stressful things for them and you.
+Uprooting your children and taking them to another country will be one of the most stressful things for them and you.

 It’s a very long process because your children will regress or be very cold with you.
-It’s important to help your children throughout this process.
-You have to focus on keeping routines as much as possible but you also need to think about what is going through their minds.
-In one respect, you can be taking them away from everything that they know.
+It’s essential to help your children throughout this process.
+You have to focus on keeping routines as much as possible, but you also must think about what is going through their minds.
+In one respect, you can be taking them away from everything they know.

 This is why you have to help demystify the process.
-Give them ownership over aspects of the planning and preparation, while also showing them what their new life will be like in as much detail as possible.
-But also, highlighting why this is all better for them can help to get them a bit more excited.
+Give them ownership of the planning and preparation aspects while showing them what their new life will be like in as much detail as possible.
+But highlighting why this is all the better for them can help to get them a bit more excited.

 Preparing For Setbacks